Energinet-DataHub/opengeh-edi/source/IntegrationTests/README.md

 ├── EventBuilders
 ```

-Here `Trancastions` are supposed to test the `process` module and the `integrationEvent` module.
-Which should be moved
-to a more specialized test project at some point
+In the example above, the tests in the Transactions folder are testing both the Process and IntegrationEvent module.
+Ideally, if possible, the tests that are limited to a single module should be moved to that modules respective folder (or actual test module).
+For the cross-module integration tests, no well-established guideline currently exists.

-Note that the naming convention mentioned in the [naming section](#naming-the-tests) is not automatically enforced but
-it is prefer that one tries to follow it anyway.
+Do note, that while the [naming convention](#naming-the-tests) is not enforced here, it is advisable to adhere to it as much as possible.
+This ensures a consistent naming across the solution.